 On Tuesdays, upper Key Stage 2 children are being offered the chance to be trained as Young Leaders during their lunch times, allowing them to take responsibility of other children and the equipment in the school.

 After-school Football club has been opened to Key Stage 2 children in the early stages of this year.
 After an overwhelming response, we have had to stagger the club across two days.
 Year 5 and 6 now have football on Wednesday evenings, with Year 3 and 4 having football on a Thursday.

 The Cross Country league has begun and a team of 16 have been selected to train and participate in city-wide competitions.
 Our first race was Thursday 12th October, where we were racing at Clarke's Gardens, Allerton at 4:10pm.

 Eight Year 5 children took part in an inter-city Dodgeball competition at Anfield Sport and Community Centre, Thursday 19th October.

-Throughout October, Year 5 will be taking part in Bikeability, boosting children's cycling ability but also ensuring that the children are aware of how to cycle safely around our community.
+Throughout October, Year 5 took part in Bikeability, boosting children's cycling ability but also ensuring that the children are aware of how to cycle safely around our community.

-Wednesday November 8th, 10 KS1 children will be attending an inter-city Matball competition at Alsop High School to compete against children from other schools.
+Wednesday November 8th, 10 KS1 children attended an inter-city Matball competition at Alsop High School to compete against children from other schools.

 More trials and a wider range of clubs will be occurring throughout the year.
 Keep checking back to make sure you are up to date.